 Academic Career and Research Areas

-- Early Achievement Research Award, International Association for Structural Safety and Reliability IASSAR (2013)
+- IASSAR Early Achievement Research Award, Intern.
+Assoc. for Structural Safety and Reliability (2013)

 Straub D: “Value of information analysis with structural reliability methods”.
 Structural Safety.
 2014; 49:75-86.Abstract